Cross-posted at The Western Right, Right Michigan, and Red Racing Horses.

 Incumbent: John Pappageorge (term-limited)

 Analysis: Pappageorge barely held this district when it was open in 2006, 49-48.4, but easily won in 2010.
 It dropped Madison Heights, and moved 1/1.1% to the right.
 State rep. Tom McMillin of dropped out to run for Congress.
-Three former state reps are running.
-Chuck Moss (Bloomfield Hills, 2006-2012) is an establishment favorite, but represents are fairly small part of the district.
+Three former state reps ran.
+Chuck Moss (Bloomfield Hills, 2006-2012) was an establishment favorite, but represented are fairly small part of the district.
 Marty Knollenberg (Troy, 2006-2012), the son of former Congressman Joe Knollenberg, lost races for Oakland Treasurer (2012) and Troy Mayor (2013).
 Rocky Raczkowski represented a completely different district (Farmington, 1996-2002) before moving to Troy.
-He lost races for US Senate (2002) and Congress (2010), but has the support of Pappageorge.
+He lost races for US Senate (2002) and Congress (2010), but had the support of Pappageorge.
 Knollenberg beat Rocky by only 72 votes, 36-36-20.
-Fishman, a 25-year-old lawyer who claims to be a former Republican, raised 211K and lost 45-55 to Peltonen, who raised 7K.
+Fishman, a 25-year-old lawyer who claimed to be a former Republican, raised 211K and lost 45-55 to Peltonen, who raised 7K.